tednaleid/sublime-EasyMotion/README.md

 ![SublimeJump Middle](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_middle.png)

-with each instance of `r` turned into one of `a-zA-Z0-9`.
-It then prompts you for the one you want to go to, just press `a` and hit enter and your cursor will be at the beginning of `realpart` in the signature (and all characters will revert to their previous value).
+Notice that each instance of `r` has been turned into one of `a-zA-Z0-9`.
+Press `a` and hit enter and your cursor will be at the beginning of `realpart` in the signature (and all characters will revert to their previous value).

 ![SublimeJump Middle](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_end.png)